-Coarse or granulated sugar for sprinkling (optional)
+Coarse or granulated sugar for garnish (optional)

 - To Prepare Pie Crust: Mix flour and salt in mixing bowl.
 Cut shortening into the flour with a pastry cutter, until mixture resembles tiny split peas.
 Add the ice water and mix in using a fork.
 Gather the dough into a ball.
 Divide dough into two balls and flatten each into 4-inch-wide disk.

-- For Bottom Crust: Roll one dough disk on a lightly floured surface into about a 12-inch circle and place into an ungreased 9-inch deep-dish**** pie plate.
+- For Bottom Crust: Roll one dough disk on a lightly floured surface into about a 12-inch circle and place into an ungreased (9-inch) deep-dish pie plate.

 - Gently press dough into pie plate, leaving the portion that overhangs edge of pie pan in place.
 Refrigerate while preparing cherry filling.

 - Prepare Cherry Filling: Combine sugar and flour in large mixing bowl.
 Stir in drained cherries and extract.
 Pour into the prepared pie crust and dot with the butter.